tarikguney/manager-automation/README.md

 - If there are work items that are still active, it reminds the possible action items.

-### Restrospective Automation
+### Retrospective Automation
 On the first day of the Sprint, this automation checks if there is any remaining work from the previous Sprint.
 It runs the existing checks and reports them differently, which is more appropriate for the first day of the next Sprint.

 ### Managers-only Automation

 - Due date reminders.

 ## Setup and Configuration
 ### Dependencies